amit140507/scott/README.md

 PENDING
 =================================================================
+add new section.

+about page--
+ add stats in about page and add more content in top section and make image slihgtly small content change. add content paragraph in header image.(https://liftsociety.com/about-us/) -- sarah header image make it work for all devices. add social icons.

+--contact us

+change pixel with rem/em.
+border color.
-margin and padding and proper font sizes for heading tags content change.
+margin and padding and proper font sizes for heading tags media queries. add transition to back to top button -- https://www.drshalinisdiet.com/

+write responsive with no media queries

 nav mobile from side.
 faq transition --
 nav-menu trantion - https://www.stacylelfitness.com/

-add transition to back to top button -- https://www.drshalinisdiet.com/ nav bar  - https://www.saints-stars.com/
+nav bar  - https://www.saints-stars.com/